-FIGURE 7-8: SIMPLIFIED BLOCK DIAGRAM OF ON-CHIP RESET CIRCUIT
+FIGURE 10-8: SIMPLIFIED BLOCK DIAGRAM OF ON-CHIP RESET CIRCUIT

-FIGURE 7-9: TIME-OUT SEQUENCE ON POWER-UP (MCLR PULLED LOW)
+FIGURE 10-9: TIME-OUT SEQUENCE ON POWER-UP (MCLR PULLED LOW)

-FIGURE 7-10: TIME-OUT SEQUENCE ON POWER-UP (MCLR TIED TO VDD): FAST VDD RISE TIME
+FIGURE 10-10: TIME-OUT SEQUENCE ON POWER-UP (MCLR TIED TO VDD): FAST VDD RISE TIME

-FIGURE 7-11: TIME-OUT SEQUENCE ON POWER-UP (MCLR TIED TO VDD): SLOW VDD RISE TIME
+FIGURE 10-11: TIME-OUT SEQUENCE ON POWER-UP (MCLR TIED TO VDD): SLOW VDD RISE TIME

-7.5 Device Reset Timer (DRT)
+10.5 Device Reset Timer (DRT)

-On the PIC12F508/509/16F505 devices, the DRT runs any time the device is powered up.
-DRT runs from Reset and varies based on oscillator selection and Reset type (see Table 7-6).
+On the PIC12F510/16F506 devices, the DRT runs any time the device is powered up.
+DRT runs from Reset and varies based on oscillator selection and Reset type (see Table 10-6).

 The DRT operates on an internal RC oscillator.
 The processor is kept in Reset as long as the DRT is active.
-The DRT delay allows VDD to rise above VDD min. and for the oscillator to stabilize.
+The DRT delay allows VDD to rise above VDD minimum and for the oscillator to stabilize.

-Oscillator circuits based on crystals or ceramic resonators require a certain time after power-up to establish a stable oscillation.
-The on-chip DRT keeps the devices in a Reset condition for approximately 18 ms after MCLR has reached a logic high (VIH MCLR) level.
+Oscillator circuits, based on crystals or ceramic resonators, require a certain time after power-up to establish a stable oscillation.
+The on-chip DRT keeps the devices in a Reset for a set period, as stated in Table 10-6, after MCLR has reached a logic high (VIH MCLR) level.
 Programming (GP3/RB3)/MCLR/VPP as MCLR and using an external RC network connected to the MCLR input is not required in most cases.
 This allows savings in cost-sensitive and/or space restricted applications, as well as allowing the use of the (GP3/RB3)/MCLR/VPP pin as a general purpose input.

-The Device Reset Time delays will vary from chip-tochip due to VDD, temperature and process variation.
+The DRT delays will vary from chip-to-chip due to VDD, temperature and process variation.
 See AC parameters for details.